-CORPORATE CERTIFICATE OF ASSUMED NAME

-After recording place in Box 80 Harold W. Berry, Jr.

-Harold W. Berry, Jr.

-The e undersigned corporation, proposing to engage in business in Wake County,

-No rth Carolina, under an assumed name other than its corporate name, hereby certifies that:

-1. The name under which the business is to be conducted is:

-The Oaks at Whitaker Glen

-(Insert assumed name)

-2. The names and address of the owner(s) of the business is (are):

-Whitaker Glen Inc.

-501 E Whitaker Mill Road

-Raleigh NC 27608

-(Insert name and address of corporation)

-I witness whereof, this certificate is signed in the name of the corporation by its Vice presid

-EA EA fix Corporate Seal Vice President By:

-CAP Asst.
-Secretary

-Sta ate ofGeorgia

-Co unty of (9WINNETT

-I, Cecill Clifton Je, a Notary Public, do hereby certify the

-.
-Lawrence Williams and Neil L. Pruitt Jr. personally appeared before

-s 315+ day of December, 2001, and that they signed the foregoing certificate

-bei half of the said corporation in the respective capacities indicated.

-Wit tness my hand and official seal, this the 315 day of December, 2009.

-Cent L. Cyling.

-No otary Public NOTARY

-Му Commission Expires:
+CORPORATE CERTIFICATE OF ASSUMED NAME After recording place in Box 80 Harold W. Berry, Jr. The undersigned corporation, proposing to engage in business in County, North Carolina, under an assumed name other than its corporate name, hereby certifies that: 1.
+The name under which the business is to be conducted is: The Oaks at Whitaker Glen (Insert assumed name) 2.
+The names and address of the owner(s) of the business is (are): Whitaker Glen Inc. 501 E Whitaker Mill Road Raleigh NC 27608 (Insert name and address of corporation) In witness whereof, this certificate is signed in the name of the corporation by its Vice president st. secretary, this 31st day of December Corporate Seal Vice President Asst.
+Secretary State of Georgia County of GWINNETT a Notary Public, do hereby certify Pruitt Jr. personally appeared before me Lawrence Williams and Neil L.